Buying property

 • Purchasing costs and tax payments

 Yes.
-However, there are specific regulations to keep in mind on where and what foreigners may buy as well as imposed restrictions at national, regional and local levels.
+However, there are specific regulations to keep in mind on where and what foreigners may buy, as well as imposed restrictions at national, regional and local levels.
 A residence permit will not be granted if you’re purchasing a house, an apartment or land in Switzerland.

 If you are already living in Switzerland and are an EU/EFTA national, you have the same right as a Swiss citizen to purchase real estate.
-However, should you be a foreigner who does not live in Switzerland, you’ll need to require authorisation to buy a property.
-Authorisation can be acquired at the authority in the canton where the property is located.
-Each canton has specific conditions for obtaining authorisation that may vary according to the type of property and its location.
-The authorisation granted has to be used for the specific form of use intended and not for different purposes.
-An authorisation is valid for three years unless an exception is granted.
+However, should you be a foreigner who does not live in Switzerland, you’ll need to obtain authorisation to buy a property.
+Authorisation can be acquired from the authority in the canton where the property is located.

 The process of buying a property in Switzerland doesn’t differ much from buying a property somewhere else.
-Especially as a foreigner, it is very useful to have an agent to guide you through every step.
-This starts by making an offer and if it is taken and a deal has been reached/ made, the process of authorization begins.
+Especially as a foreigner, it is very useful to have an agent such as Mansion Properties to guide you through every step.

 To start this process, all the necessary information needs to be prepared for an application for a foreign purchase permit and the deed of sale.
-The documentation needed includes the buyer’s and sellers’ personal information as well as key information regarding the property amongst others.
-A notary needs to certify the permit and deed of sale.
-Depending on the canton you’re buying a property in, this can either be done at a notary of your own choosing or in some cantons has to be done by their official notaries.
-This process usually takes between 2 to 4 weeks.
+The documentation needed includes the buyer’s and seller’s personal information as well as key information regarding the property, among others.

 After this, the deed of sale needs to be signed within 30 days by three parties: the seller, the buyer and the notary.
 Should you be unable to be present during that time, you might be able to sign a power of attorney.
-Once the papers are signed, the Land Registration is informed by the notary about the change in ownership.
-While this will also take a few weeks to be finalised, you might already be able to get the keys to your new property.

 Gstaad in the winter

-Where can I buy holiday homes and what restrictions are there?
+Where can I buy holiday homes, and what restrictions are there?

 Regional restrictions and availability